BA982: Inventory Theory¶

 - [Zipkin] 9.1-9.6

 - Iglehart, D., S. Karlin.
 1962.
 Optimal policy for dynamic inventory process with nonstationary stochastic demands.
-Chapter 8 in K. Arrow, S. Karlin, H. Scarf (eds.), Studies in Applied Probabilty and Management Science, Stanford, CA.
+Chapter 8 in K. Arrow, S. Karlin, H. Scarf (eds.), Studies in Applied Probability and Management Science, Stanford, CA.

-- Infinite-horizon model: (r,Q) policies
+- (r,Q) policies

 Readings: